websockets/ws/README.md

 ws.send('something');

 // Errors (both immediate and async write errors) can be detected in an optional
-//callback.
+// callback.
 The callback is also the only way of being notified that data has
-//actually been sent.
+// actually been sent.
 ws.send('something', function ack(error) {
   // if error is null, the send has been completed,
   // otherwise the error object will indicate what failed.
 });

 // Immediate errors can also be handled with try/catch-blocks, but **note** that
-//since sends are inherently asynchronous, socket write failures will *not* be
+// since sends are inherently asynchronous, socket write failures will *not* be
-//captured when this technique is used. try { ws.send('something'); }
+// captured when this technique is used. try { ws.send('something'); }
 catch (e) { /* handle error */ }
 ```